inno-se/the-guide/README.md

 ### View `With Parents`

-- For each type `Backlog` issue, shows to which sprint its type `Task` sub-issues were assigned.
+- For each type `Backlog` issue, this view shows which sprint its type `Task` sub-issues were assigned to.
 - Shows total `Ideal Hours` for a `Sprint`.
 - Shows type `Task` issues sorted by priority within each `Sprint`.